apereo/cas/cas-server-documentation/installation/Digest-Authentication.md

 </dependency>
 ```

-For additional information on how Digest authentication works,
+For additional information on how digest authentication works,
 please [review this guide](https://en.wikipedia.org/wiki/Digest_access_authentication).

-# Configuration
+## Configuration

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

-# Credential Management
+## Credential Management

 By default, CAS attempts to cross-check computed hash values against what the client reports in the authentication request.
-In order for this to succeed, CAS will need access to data store where MD5 representations of credentials are kept.
+In order for this to succeed, CAS will need access to the data store where MD5 representations of credentials are kept.
 The store
 needs to keep the hash value at a minimum of course.

 By default, CAS uses the `application.properties` file to house the hashed credentials.
 Real production-level deployments
 of this module will need to provide their own data store that provides a collection of hashed values as authenticating accounts.

-# Client Requests
+## Client Requests

 The following snippets demonstrate how a given Java client may use CAS digest authentication,
 via Apache's HttpClient library: